-Se ection I - Employee Da ıta
+Section I - Employee Data

-Ε mployee Name: Department: C l hoose Department
+Employee Name: Department: Choose Department

-Ε mployee ID Number: Office Location : Choose Location
+Employee ID Number: Office Location: Choose Location

-E valuator Name: Evaluation Peri od:
+Evaluator Name: Evaluation Period:

-T itle of Evaluator:
+Title of Evaluator:

-C. I. D

-ection II - Evaluation of scuss how the program director ateral duties fulfills the following.
+Section II - Evaluation of Job Duties

+Discuss how the program director or faculty member with collateral duties fulfills the following.

-Administration/Operations: faculty to meet the departmental
+1. Administration/Operations: Works with supervisor and faculty to meet the departmental goals and objectives of the Institutional Effectiveness Plan.

-☐ Satisfactory ☐ Needs Improvement
+Satisfactory Needs Improvement Satistastory

-COMMENTS:

-2. positions are staffed with co • nent of adjunct faculty; ensures that and corrective action is taken when bloyment of adjunct faculty.

-☐ Satisfactory ☐ Needs Improvement ☐ Not Applicable
+- 2. Staffing: Provides for optimum utilization and development of adjunct faculty; ensures that positions are staffed with competent people; that proper and corrective action is taken when needed; follows College policy in the recruitment and employment of adjunct faculty. - □ Satisfactory □ Needs Improvement □ Not Applicable

-COMMENTS:

-3. controlled operations within affecting them; seeks, receiv available from other persons area of responsibility; keeps es, and utilizes the advice, as ordination necessary for effective other personnel informed of factors sistance, consultation, and guidance ect to any action or decisions as

-☐ Satisfactory □ Needs Improvement
+- 3. Communication: Establishes the communication and coordination necessary for effective controlled operations within area of responsibility; keeps other personnel informed of factors affecting them; seeks, receives, and utilizes the advice, assistance, consultation, and guidance available from other persons within the College with respect to any action or decisions as appropriate through the chain of command. - □ Satisfactory □ Needs Improvement

-COMMENTS:

-4. to all objectives, policies, pla ns, procedures, laws, rules, a rstanding of and operates according nd regulations related to area of unel; keeps up-to-date and well

-throughout area of respo icy, improvement, and progress

-☐ Satisfactory ☐ Needs Improvement

-COMMENTS:

-5. effectively, and safely; se unit; commits activities to ts and meets the stated goals a t it can be carried out efficiently, nd objectives of the organizational edule; and ensures activities are

-☐ Satisfactory ☐ Needs Improvement ☐ Not Applicable

-COMMENTS:

-6. expense; maintains the e cilizes available resources to rea fficiency of operations and prov actions by eliminating nonessen

-☐ Satisfactory ☐ Needs Improvement ☐ Not Applicable

-COMMENTS:
+COMMENTS: CONTRACTOR

+4. Knowledge: Maintains a thorough knowledge and understanding of and operates according to all objectives, policies, plans, procedures, laws, rules, and regulations related to area of responsibility and requires same of all subordinate personnel; keeps up-to-date and well informed on all matters that throughout area of responsib y, improvement, and progress □ Satisfactory Needs Improvement COMMENTS: effectively, and safely; sets a nd meets the stated goals and ealistic but challenging sched it can be carried out efficiently, d objectives of the organizational ule; and ensures activities are □ Satisfactory Needs Improvement Not Applicable COMMENTS: Fiscal Responsibility: Utilizes available resources to realize maximum benefit at minimum expense; maintains the efficiency of operations and provides services in a cost-efficient manner; affects cost reductions by eliminating nonessential activities or expenses. □ Satisfactory Needs Improvement Not Applicable COMMENTS:

+Appendix L

-7. • ely maintains equipment under care for ddress equipment inadequacies.
+7. Maintenance Responsibility: Expediously and effectively maintains equipment under care for proper working order and follows proper channels to address equipment inadequacies.

-☐ Satisfactory ☐ Needs Improvement ☐ Not Applicable
+□ Satisfactory Needs Improvement Not Applicable

-COMMENTS:
+COMMENTS: \\\\\

-ection III - Signature cussed with the employee PS - Signatures indicate that the e evaluation was reviewed and
+Section III - Signatures - Signatures indicate that the evaluation was reviewed and discussed with the employee.

-Em nployee Signature Date
+Employee Signature

-De an/Director - Date
+Dean/Director

-Se ection IV - Endorser ments
+Section IV - Endorsements

-ce President for Workforce Development Date
+Vice President for Workforce Development

-Employee Name: Click here to enter text.

-Job Title: Click here to enter text.
+Date

+Date